Gas meters and electricity meters - what you need to know

 Meters can be tested at your home or sent away to an independent laboratory.
 The actual testing is free but suppliers can charge for the cost of removing and replacing your disputed meter.
+Some reimburse the cost if the meter is found to be inaccurate.
 Find out more in our consumer rights guide to faulty meters.

 Did you know you’ll probably get more gas for your money if you live at sea level rather than at the top of a mountain?
 And did you know you’re likely to get a better deal if your gas meter is outside?
 Here we look at how gas is really measured.